Astros vs. Marlins Player Props Betting Odds

 Arraez Stats

-- Arraez has 26 doubles, three triples, five home runs, 31 walks and 58 RBI (163 total hits).
-He has stolen one base.
+- Arraez has 163 hits with 26 doubles, three triples, five home runs, 31 walks and 58 RBI.
+He's also stolen one base.

 Arraez Recent Games